 There’s the Indie Flea Market, which is a large collection of local vendors who sell handmade crafts, jewelry, fashion, art, food, and more!
 It is something that I personally look forward to on the weekends that they have it.
 It’s located in the Coastal Creative warehouse in St. Pete’s Grand Central District.

 Another market, held every Saturday is the Saturday Morning Market.
 It’s actually the largest weekly fresh market in the Southeast U.S.!
 How freaking cool is St. Pete?
 I mean seriously.
 There are over 125 vendors here each Saturday.
-You can enjoy live music, fresh local produce, artisan made goodies, and handmade crafts.
+You can enjoy live music, fresh local produce, artisan-made goodies, and handmade crafts.

 As I mentioned, St. Pete is a super artsy district.
 It may inspire you to explore your own creativity a bit.
 There are so many options for fun art experiences.
 You can create your own pottery at Charlie Parker Pottery, paint some pottery at Practically Pikasso, do a glass workshop at Zen Glass Studio (make your own wine glass!), or do a classic favorite, Painting with a Twist!

 At The Hangar, you can do a helicopter ride through Tampa Bay Aviation and get an aerial view of this beautiful area we call home!
-There are different options from length of ride, the area you want to see, and what time you want to go.
-Afterwards, grab a drink at The Hangar!
+There are different options from the length of ride, the area you want to see, and what time you want to go.
+Afterward, grab a drink at The Hangar!

 Get out on the water

 If you thought you had to drive all the way to St. Pete Beach to do fun cruises or water activities, think again!
 Do a dolphin or sunset cruise with Pier Dolphin Cruises— seeing a dolphin is guaranteed!
 If you don’t see one, your next ride is free.

 Weedon Island Preserve